-APPLIANCE INSTALLATION
+6 APPLIANCE INSTALLATION

-6.1 Installing to a hearth.
+6.1 Installing To A Hearth

 6.1.1 Place the fire centrally on the hearth making sure that the spigot lines up with the spigot hole in the closure plate.
-Gently slide the appliance into place being careful not to scratch the hearth.
-The spigot must enter the closure plate to a depth of at least 15mm.
+Gently slide the appliance into place.
+The spigot must enter the closure plate to a depth of at least 25mm.